enso-org/enso/docs/polyglot/polyglot-bindings.md

 A polyglot block is introduced as follows:

 - The `foreign` keyword starts a block.
-- This must be followed by a language identifier (e.g. `java`).
+- This must be followed by a language identifier (e.g. `python`).
 - After the language identifier, the remaining syntax behaves like it is an Enso function definition until the `=`.
-- After the `=`, the user may write their foreign code.
+- After the `=`, the user may write their foreign code as a string.

 ```ruby
 foreign python concat a b = """